 What is the Prison Arts Coalition (PAC)?

-Established in 2008, the Prison Arts Coalition (PAC) serves as a national network for prison arts in the United States.
-Through extensive online outreach and organizing, PAC provides support, information, and partnership opportunities within the American prison arts sector.
+Established in 2008 by a group of veteran teaching artists, the Prison Arts Coalition (PAC) serves as an online network for prison arts in the United States.
+Through extensive online outreach and organizing, PAC provides support, information, and partnership opportunities within the prison arts sector.
 As an advisory body, PAC provides ongoing, personalized guidance to people who are working to develop arts programs or looking to support incarcerated and formerly incarcerated artists.
 As a resource, PAC compiles publications, artistic works, research, events, and job postings to share with the public.
 One of PAC’s most notable resources is a list of prison arts programs around the country, organized by state and region.
-As a coalition, PAC brings together a consortium of artists, organizations, facilities, students, researchers, and prison arts supporters to build collaboration and strengthen partnership.
+As a coalition, PAC brings together a consortium of artists, organizations, facilities, students, researchers, and advocates to build collaboration and strengthen partnership.

 How does it work?